steveman1123/stonkBot/README.md

 1. Download the repo
 2. Move the stockStuff folder outside the repo to create the folder structure as seen below
 3. Install any missing python modules
+4. Create Alpaca account, populate keys in apikeys.txt, and set the desired isPaper value in alpacafxns.py (isPaper=0 is live trading, isPaper=1 is paper trading)
 4. Run continuously (it works best if left alone other than to check for errors and provide some masochism)
 5. ???
 6. Profit

 ## API Keys and Folder Structure
-The apikeys file has the actual keys removed for the REST APIs - if you want to try it out, **you will need to get your own Alpaca keys** and populate the key file - The alphaVantage keys are no longer necessary due to updates to use the nasdaq api.
+The apikeys file has the actual keys removed for the REST APIs - if you want to try it out, **you will need to get your own Alpaca keys** and populate the key file - The alphaVantage keys are no longer necessary due to updates to use the nasdaq api (however, if you decide to poke through the Depreciated Functions, you will need it there).

 The overall folder structure should look something like this*:
 ```